trunk-io/docs/check/configuration/supported/clippy.md

 # Clippy

-Clippy is a linter for rust.
+Clippy is a linter for Rust.

 You can enable the Clippy plugin with